odeinjul/odeinjul/README.md

 ### Schoolwork

-* Life@USTC / A iOS application for fetching information deligently at USTC
+* Life@USTC / An iOS application for fetching information deligently at USTC
   * https://github.com/tiankaima/Life-USTC

 * ErisFS / A easy-to-extend virtual filesystem for FreeRTOS